-We are excited to introduce Ashley, our Bride & Blossom Featured Bride for April.
-Ashley & Joe exchanged vows on a lovely day at Wave Hill.
+We are excited to introduce Cara, our BB Featured Bride for February.
+Cara and Vince married on an unforgettable October day in the backyard of their home in Pennsylvania.
 Here, she shares the first chapter in their Real BB Wedding story.
 Read More

 Candles are known for the warm, captivating glow that they bring to a space.
 It’s impossible to fall under the spell of a tablescape illuminated by the charm of a sea of flickering flames.
 To go along with our renewed outlook for 2021, we decided to re-consider the classic decorative element.
 Meant to speak to a modern sensibility, the following examples, all from the Real BB Weddings archives, feel less lost in the sands of time and more ready for tonight’s highly anticipated gala.
 From the ceremony aisle to the sweetheart table, here are fresh and inspired ways for incorporating candles into your wedding day.
 Read More

 Cara and Vince Wedding – Bride and Groom Bouquet – The Estate at Creekside – Laura Huertas Photography